-1. To release, inspect, review, and challenge the information contained in the student's records within district guidelines for students who are 18 years of age or older and parents of students who are under 18 years of age.
+- 1. To release, inspect, review, and challenge the information contained in the student's records for students who are 18 years of age or older and parents of students who are under 18 years of age.
 School personnel shall provide assistance to students and parents to help them understand the material in the record.
-This access may not be denied because of failure to pay fines or fees.

-2. To be protected from the release of personally identifiable information to unauthorized persons.
+This access may not be denied because of failure to pay fines or fees. - 2.
+To be protected from the release of personally identifiable information to unauthorized persons.

-- 1. Eligible students and parents have the responsibility to give school personnel ample notice that they want to inspect and review their records.
-Eligible students and parents have the responsibility to meet their financial obligations as it relates to school fees or fines. - 2.
+- 1. To give school personnel ample notice that they want to inspect and review their records (for students who are 18 years of age or older and parents of students who are under 18 years of age). - 2.
 Eligible students and parents or guardians have the responsibility to release information to those individuals or agencies that are working in a positive manner for the benefit of the student.
 The permission to release information, where required, must be in writing.